docknetwork/react-native-sdk/docs/biometric-plugin.md

 ## How to enable the biometric plugin in the wallet

-To enable the biometric plugin in a white-label wallet, you need to edit the following file src/wallet-sdk-configs.ts and add your configuration:
+To enable the biometric plugin in a white-label wallet, you need to edit `src/wallet-sdk-configs.ts` and add your configuration:

 ```typescript
 import { BiometricsProviderConfigs, IDVProviderFactory, setConfigs } from '@docknetwork/wallet-sdk-core/src/biometric-provider';